Shreyatt26/superstore-sales-profit-dashboard/README.md

 Top and bottom customers, top-selling products, repeat customer behavior, and AOV analysis.

 ## Key Insights
-Add 4–6 findings here after building the dashboard.
+**Add 4–6 findings here after building the dashboard.
 Example placeholders:
 - The highest-sales region did not always produce the highest profit.
 - Some sub-categories showed strong revenue but negative margins.
 - Higher discount bands were associated with weaker profitability.
 - A small group of customers contributed a disproportionate share of revenue.

 ## Screenshots
-Add dashboard screenshots here.
+**after dashboards are completed

 ## How to Use
 1. Download the dataset from Kaggle.